 \section{Introduction}

 Pre-trained contextualized language models such as BERT~\cite{Devlin2019BERTPO} are state-of-the-art for a wide variety of natural language processing tasks~\cite{Xia2020WhichA}.
-Similarly, in Information Retrieval (IR), these models have brought about large improvements in the task of {\em ad-hoc retrieval}---ranking documents by their relevance to a textual query~\cite{Lin2020PretrainedTF,Nogueira2019PassageRW,macavaney:sigir2019-cedr,Dai2019DeeperTU}, where the models increasingly dominate the leaderboards of ad-hoc retrieval competitions~\cite{craswell2020overview,dalton2019cast}.
+In Information Retrieval (IR), these models have brought about large improvements in the task of {\em ad-hoc retrieval}---ranking documents by their relevance to a textual query~\cite{Lin2020PretrainedTF,Nogueira2019PassageRW,macavaney:sigir2019-cedr,Dai2019DeeperTU}---where the models increasingly dominate competition leaderboards ~\cite{craswell2020overview,dalton2019cast}.

 Despite this success, little is understood about {\em why} pretrained language models are effective for ad-hoc ranking.
-What new aspects of the task do neural models solve that previous approaches do not?
 Previous work has shown that traditional IR axioms, e.g. that increased term frequency should correspond to higher relevance, do {\em not} explain the behavior of recent neural models \citep{Cmara2020DiagnosingBW}.
-Outside of IR, others have examined what characteristics contextualized language models learn in general \cite{Liu2019LinguisticKA, Rogers2020API, Loureiro2020LanguageMA}, but it remains unclear if these qualities are valuable to the ad-hoc ranking task specifically.
-Thus, new approaches are necessary to characterize the models.
+Outside of IR, others have examined what characteristics contextualized language models learn in general \cite{Liu2019LinguisticKA, Rogers2020API, Loureiro2020LanguageMA}, but it remains unclear if these qualities are valuable for ad-hoc ranking specifically.
+Thus, new approaches are necessary to characterize models.